kergoth/kergoth-workspace/README.md

 ## TODO

+- [ ] Implement project-filter.
+Unless passing `-a` to list-workspaces and workspace-picker, only show filtered projects.
+- [ ] Implement project-add-markup/project-remove-markup support.
+Much like
+    a sort-decorate-unsort pattern, here we add additional info to the project for use in list and picker to ease project selection, and remove it to pass it to attach-workspace.
 - [ ] Split out workspace-name to be used by list-workspaces as well as attach-workspace
 - [ ] list-workspaces: use workspace-name